 Basic Method

-Free ridership is calculated as the average of two distinct components: a program influence score and a no-program score, defined as follows:
+Free ridership is calculated as the average of two distinct components: a Program Influence score and a No-Program Score, defined as follows:

-Program influence component: based on the participant’s perception of the program’s influence on their decision to carry out the energy-efficient project; and
+Program Influence component: based on the participant’s perception of the program’s influence on their decision to carry out the energy-efficient project; and

-No-program component: based on the participant’s intention to carry out the energy-efficient project without the program.
+No-Program component: based on the participant’s intention to carry out the energy-efficient project without the program.

 When scored, each component assesses free ridership likelihood on a scale of 0 to 10.
 Averaging and dividing the components by 10 produces a combined, total free ridership score, ranging from 0 to 100%.
-The two main components (i.e., no-program and program influence) potentially are subject to different and opposing biases.
-Consequently, the no-program component typically indicates higher free ridership than the program influence component.
+The two main components (i.e., No-Program and Program Influence) potentially are subject to different and opposing biases.
+Consequently, the No-Program component typically indicates higher free ridership than the Program Influence component.
 Combining these decreases the biases.

 Descriptions of the algorithm components and their associated survey questions follow:

 Program Influence (PI).
 Evaluators assess program influence by asking respondents how important various program elements were in regard to their decisions to undertake the project as conducted (on a scale from 0 to 10, where 0 is not at all important and 10 is very important).
 The list is based on the program’s design and theory as well as input from program staff.
 In addition to asking about specific program influences, surveys ask respondents whether they planned to install equipment or perform a particular upgrade before learning of the program.
 The program influence score is adjusted by 0.5 for those answering “yes” to that question.
+Evaluators should conduct a sensitivity analysis around the 0.5 adjustment factor and present it with the evaluation report.

 No-Program Score (NP).
 This score reflects the likelihood that the customer would have installed the specified measures in the program’s absence.
 Generally, this is based on a question asking respondents to rate the likelihood that they would have installed the exact same measure without receiving them through the program (on a 0 to 10 scale, where 0 is not at all likely and 10 is extremely likely).
 A higher likelihood value means a higher free ridership level (i.e., a lower level of attribution to the program).
 Survey designers are encouraged to include questions in the property owner/manager survey to determine whether they routinely replace all bulbs (in specific areas) on a schedule to reduce maintenance costs.
 Such a pattern might help place answers in context.